poonwu/test-markdown/README.md

 =========

 ## Overview ##
-This application is divided into 2 parts: **Frontend Web application** and **RESTful API Server**.
-RESTful API Server is a Nodejs server built on top of [Express.js](http://expressjs.com/) framework, and frontend web application is a Single-page application (SPA) built on top of [AngularJS](https://angularjs.org/) framework.
+This application is divided into 2 parts: **Front-end web application** and **Restful API Server**.
+Server-side application is a NodeJS server built on top of [Express.js](http://expressjs.com/) framework.
+Client-side application is a HTML/CSS/JS Single-Page Application (SPA) built on top of [AngularJS](https://angularjs.org/) framework.

 ## Getting Setup ##
 To setup the server, you'll need [node](http://nodejs.org), the recommended version is 1.12.x, but latest version should be fine.
-You will also need a globally installed [grunt-cli](http://gruntjs.com/getting-started) and [http-server](https://npmjs.org/package/http-server).
+You will also need a globally installed [grunt-cli](http://gruntjs.com/getting-started) and [http-server](https://www.npmjs.com/package/http-server).

 Please execute following under root account or use `sudo`
 ```
-npm install -g grunt-cli
+npm install -g grunt-cli http-server
 ```

-Then browse this application folder at root and install all dependencies at `.\node` directory
+Then browse the application folder and install all dependencies at `node` directory
 ```
 cd node
 npm install
 ```

 ## Database Setup ##
-The server depends on MySQL database.
-If you don't have one, please download and [install](http://www.mysql.com) MySQL.
+The server uses on MySQL database, so if you don't have one, please download and [install](http://www.mysql.com) MySQL database.

 For Ubuntu, you can run `apt-get`:
 ```
 sudo apt-get install mysql-server
 ```
-After installation, you can use MySQL [workbench](https://dev.mysql.com/downloads/workbench/) to connect to the database and create an appropriate schema.
-Remember to update the MySQL connection string in your `env` file (see `env_sample`).
+After installation, you can use MySQL [workbench](https://dev.mysql.com/downloads/workbench/) to connect and create database schemas.

 ## Environment Variable ##
-Make sure to set and source environment variables before migrating or starting server (see `env_sample`).
-For more detail on the environment variables, please see **Server Configuration** below.
+Plase make sure to set and source environment variables before migrating database or starting the server.
+An example of `.env` file can be found at `node\env_sample`.
+For more detail on configurable environment variables, please see **Server Configuration** below.

 Run the following command to source your `.env`